nyanlinhtike-yc/Retail-Supply-Chain/reports/Preparing Data with Python.md

 # Preparing Data with Python

-We **normalized** the raw dataset by organizing it into multiple tables, ensuring a more structured and efficient database design.
-Additionally, we added specific columns to establish relationships between these tables.
+We **normalizes** the raw dataset by organizing it into multiple tables, ensuring a more structured and efficient database design.
+Additionally, we add specific columns to establish relationships between these tables.

 ```Python
 import pandas as pd